-Although there were routemasters taking people from central London to the area, I decided to take a ride from Edgware to the RAF museum in a single-decker bus.
+Although there were Routemasters taking people from central London to the area, I decided to take a ride from Edgware to the RAF Museum in a single-decker bus.

-Once at Edgware, there was a little difficulty in finding a local bus stop map to locate “Stop A” where the bus would pick us up from though – and I could see quite a few other people wandering round with event guides and looking a bit lost.
+Once at Edgware, there was a little difficulty in finding a local bus stop map to locate “Stop A” where the bus would pick us up from though – and I could see quite a few other people wandering around with event guides and looking a bit lost.